WallarooLabs/wally/testing/correctness/scripts/effectively-once/README.md

 * Run `reset.sh`
 * Start the Wallaroo cluster with the desired number of workers.
-* Be sure to run `poll-ready.sh -a -v` to verify that all workers are ready for work.
+* Be sure to run `poll-all-ready.sh -v` to verify that all workers are ready for work.

 In Window 2:

 ```
-env PYTHONPATH=$WALLAROO_TOP/machida/lib:examples/python/celsius_connectors $WALLAROO_TOP/testing/correctness/scripts/effectively-once/at_least_once_line_file_feed /tmp/input-file.A.txt 21222 |& tee /tmp/feed.out
+env PYTHONPATH=$WALLAROO_TOP/machida/lib:examples/python/celsius_connectors $WALLAROO_TOP/testing/correctness/scripts/effectively-once/at_least_once_line_file_feed /tmp/input-file.A.txt 21222 > /tmp/sender.out 2>&1 &
+tail -f /tmp/sender.out | egrep 'acked.*is_open=True'
 ```

+The `tail -f` process is watching for stream ack events.
+If the cluster is working correctly, these events should be logged approximately every 1 second.
+Stream ack events pause when some part of the Wallaroo cluster (source, Wallaroo worker(s), sink) have crashed and have not been restarted.
+After all procs have restarted, the stream ack events should resume.

+The input file, `/tmp/input-file.A.txt`, is approximately 12MB in size.
+Once the sender has reached the end of the file, the `at_least_once_line_file_feed` process will periodically reconnect and re-send.
+This logic is present in cases when new data might be appended to the input file.
+Our test procedures does not use this feature.

-In Window 1:
+In Window 3:

 ```
-while [ 1 ]; do ./1-to-1-passthrough-verify.sh A /tmp/input-file.A.txt  ; if [ $? -ne 0 ]; then killall -STOP passthrough; echo STOPPED; break; fi ; sleep 1; done
+while [ 1 ]; do /bin/echo -n ,; ./1-to-1-passthrough-verify.sh A /tmp/input-file.A.txt  ; if [ $? -ne 0 ]; then killall -STOP passthrough; echo STOPPED; break; fi ; sleep 1; done
 ```

 ### Repeatedly crashing and restarting the sink

-TODO replace hack
+This is a long 1-liner that I've used for testing, before `master-crasher.sh` was written.

+Prerequisites:

+* Start the sink
+* Start the Wallaroo cluster of desired size
+* Start the `at_least_once_line_file_feed` sender for the `/tmp/input-file.A.txt` file.
+Also, monitor with the `is_open=True` loop.

+This 1-liner will do the following 100 times:

+1. Kill the sink with a combination of `ps`, `grep`, `awk`, and `xargs kill`.
+2. Sleep a random amount of time, 2-3 seconds.
+3. Restart the sink process.
+4. Run the `1-to-1-passthrough-verify.sh` script to verify that no sink data has been lost, duplicated, or re-ordered.

+This test should be monitored with the `is_open=True` grep command.
+One sign of failure is that `is_open=True` entries are no longer logged; such a failure can indicate that the Stream ID registry has become corrupted, or that a Wallaroo worker has crashed.

 ```
 for i in `seq 1 100`; do ps axww | grep aloc_sink | grep -v grep | awk '{print $1}' | xargs kill ; amount=`date | sed -e 's/.*://' -e 's/ .*//'`; echo i is $i, amount is $amount; sleep 2.$amount ; env PYTHONPATH=$WALLAROO_TOP/machida/lib $WALLAROO_TOP/testing/correctness/tests/aloc_sink/aloc_sink /tmp/sink-out/output /tmp/sink-out/abort 7200 >> /tmp/sink-out/stdout-stderr 2>&1 & sleep 2 ; ./1-to-1-passthrough-verify.sh A /tmp/input-file.A.txt ; if [ $? -eq 0 ]; then echo OK; else killall -STOP passthrough ; echo STOPPED; break; fi ; egrep -v 'DEBUG|INFO' /tmp/sink-out/stdout-stderr ; if [ $? -eq 0 ]; then killall -STOP passthrough ; echo STOP-grep; break; fi; done